joelgriffith/navalia/docs/_docs/Chrome/done.md

 category: Chrome
 ---

-The `done` method cleans up chrome and exists the process.
+The `done` method cleans up chrome and exits the process.
 It accepts no arguments.

+> This call runs immediately!
+Don't chain this with other actions if using the chain pattern (instead use `.end`)

 *JavaScript*
 ```js